Join our newsletter for updates and exclusive content!

 Three Ways to Charge your Camper Van Batteries

-Solar Power - The Holy Grail of Vanlife Off Grid Living!
+Solar Power - The Holy Grail of Van Life Off Grid Living!

 For solar systems greater than 300 W, drop those 100 W panels and instead opt for 175 W, 200 W, or even larger solar panels.
-On our van, Rover, we have 2x 370 W residential solar panels.
+On our camper van, Rover, we have 2x 370 W residential solar panels.
 Using larger solar panels simplifies the wiring and mounting of your panels and likely allows you to fit even more solar on your van roof!
 Trust us – you will thank us later!
 But beware – sourcing a small quantity of large panels may be difficult!

 The tradeoff with maximizing solar is you lose deck space!
 So plan your roof layout wisely.